jxmorris12/side-by-side/README.md

 * `print_line_numbers (bool)`: If True, prints line-numbers along the left column.
 * `col_padding (int)`: the number of spaces to leave between the two columns (and between the text and line number, if applicable)
 * `delimiter (str)`: a delimiter to separate the columns
+* `terminal_width (int)`: The desired width of the terminal output.
+If not provided, the default width will be used.
+In Jupyter Notebook, the default width is set to 180.

 ## Fancy usage